wp-plugins/gwolle-gb/readme.txt

 * 2015-01-
 * Add Edit link to frontend for moderators.
 * Work around old and incompatible other recaptcha libraries.
+* Get entries supports limit of -1.
 * Import from WordPress comments.
+* Export/Import from/to Gwolle-GB through a CSV file.
 * Add zh_TW (Thanks Chun-I Lee).

 = 1.1.0 =